 Officials who are charged with enforcing a pelagic-fishing-only rule could also encounter numerous complications with fishing gear combinations.
 As noted above, examples of combined pelagic and bottom-fishing techniques are sometimes used in the southeast.
-The challenges to law enforcement officials at GRNMS and to users wanting to comply with the restrictions in a research area are greatly simplified if all forms of fishing are equally prohibited.
+The challenges to law enforcement officials at GRNMS and to users wanting to comply with the restrictions in a research area would be greatly simplified if all forms of fishing were equally prohibited.

-&lt;sup>3 http://graysreef.noaa.gov/fish\behavior.html
+3 http://graysreef.noaa.gov/science/research/fish_behavior/welcome.html